-Please see Appendix B "Top Ten Reasons for Your Child to be at the Center by 9:00 A.M."
+See Appendix B Top Ten Reasons for Your Child to be at the Center by 9:00 am

 Because we serve as a learning lab for the Child Development Department, it is important that our adult students have an opportunity to observe and practice in a realistic classroom setting.
-Most of our lab students are scheduled between the hours of 9:00-12:00 and 3:00-5:00, so it is important that children be here at those times also.
+Most of our lab students are scheduled between the hours of 9:00 a.m.-12:00 p.m. and 3:00-5:00 p.m., so it is important that children be here at those times also.
 Children must attend at least 75% of the time (except in the event of documented illness or family emergency).

-Upon arrival, children must be signed in and out in the attendance book at the front desk each day.
+Upon arrival, children must be signed in and out in with the Procare app each day.
 Family members are encouraged to share with the teacher any relevant information that might affect their child's day at school.
 In the Sunbeams and Moons there are clipboards for you to share important information.
 In the Stars and Planet Earth please share important information verbally with the teacher before you leave.
 Always say good-bye to your child so they know that you are leaving and remind them you will return at pick-up time.
 You will be asked to wake your child up for a health check if they are asleep upon arrival.

-If you know that your child is going to be absent please notify the teacher or the front desk.
+If you know that your child is going to be absent, please notify the teacher or the front desk by 9 a.m.
 Notification assists us with scheduling staff effectively and keeps us informed about illnesses which may be contagious so we can notify other families in the center.